AdaCore/training_material/courses/rust_essentials/140_smart_pointers/99_summary.rst

   - Uses coercion to access inner values

-    - with no runtime cost
+    - With no runtime cost

 - **User-defined smart pointers**